 FIG. 10.3: Example of an unstable density profile treated by the non penetrative convective adjustment algorithm.
-1^{st} step: the initial profile is checked from the surface to the bottom.
+1^{st} step : the initial profile is checked from the surface to the bottom.
 It is found to be unstable between levels 3 and 4.
 They are mixed.
 The resulting ρ is still larger than $\rho(5)$: levels 3 to 5 are mixed.
-The resulting ρ is still larger than $\rho(6)$: levels 3 to 6 are mixed.
+The resulting ρ is still larger than $\rho(5)$: levels 3 to 5 are mixed.
+The resulting ρ is still stopping to 6 are mixed.
 The 1^{st} step ends since the density profile is then stable below the level 3.
-2^{nd} step: the new ρ profile is checked following the same procedure as in 1^{st} step: levels 2 to 5 are mixed.
+2^{nd} step : the new ρ profile is checked following the same procedure as in 1^{st} step : levels 2 to 5 are mixed.
 The new density profile is checked.
-It is found stable: end of algorithm.
+It is found stable : end of algorithm.